 Supplements are a crucial part of this lifestyle change you are making.
 While they won’t make or break you, they will supplement all of the hard work you are putting into the gym.
 Whether you are new to this and haven’t taken any supplements since the Flintstone’s brands were the most popular, or you take 400 pills a day.
 Let’s break down the top 5 supplements that should ALWAYS be in your plan.

 This one sounds simple to some and may seem useless to others.
 Some people don’t believe their supplements are working unless they feel them.
 Well, you won’t feel a multivitamin but it will be helping you in your physical activity and your day to day life.
 Being deficient in any essential vitamin or mineral is going to hinder your endurance, overall health and destroy your metabolism.
 Multi-Vitamins will likely contain a blend of Vitamins A, B-Complex, C, D, E K, Magnesium and Zinc.

 - Vitamin A is great for your vision, skin, teeth, and bones.

 - Vitamin B is crucial for nervous systems but also for cortisol levels and energy levels.

 - Zinc is another powerful antioxidant and directly involved in maintaining ideal hormonal levels.

 - Vitamin C is ideal for your immune system.

 - Vitamin E is a great antioxidant (and oil if you use the topical).

-L-Carnitine is an amino acid that is responsible for transporting fatty acids into the mitochondria to be burned away for energy.
-Deficiencies in this amino acid are associated with fatigue, loss of muscle, increased body fat, and overall sluggishness.
-L-Carnitine can be taken at any time during the day, averaging anywhere from 1,000mg-2,000mg/daily.
+L-Carnitine is an amino acid that is responsible for transporting your fatty acids into the mitochondria to be burned away for energy.
+If you have deficiencies in this amino acid are associated with fatigue, loss of muscle, increased body fat, and overall sluggishness.
+You can take L-Carnitine at any time during the day, averaging anywhere from 1,000mg-2,000mg/daily.